-Targets and Conditions - Based on the feedback received by TAC members during the October 2, 2018 TAC Workshop, staff considered using the TTI methodology for the baseline and set targets for 2020 and 2022 to be same as the 2018 baseline numbers for the Percent of Trips that are Non-Single Vehicle Occupancy Travel.
+Targets and Conditions - Based on the feedback received by TAC members during the October 2, 2018 TAC Workshop, staff considered using the TTI methodology for the baseline and set targets for 2020 and 2022 to be same as the 2018 baseline numbers for the Percent of Trips that are made in Non-Single Occupancy Vehicles.
 For the Percent of Non-Single Occupancy Vehicle measure, staff utilized the H-GAC travel demand model for target setting.
 Based on the model data and calculations, staff projected the mode share for Non-SOV to grow due to strategies implemented at the regional level.
 In light of the H-GAC region's forecast of high levels of economic and population growth, resulting in more travel and commuters, H-GAC chose to adopt targets with a desire for aspirational goals that indicate an increase in multi-occupant vehicle use in the long-term.

-Congestion Performance Measure Baseline 2020 Target 2022 Target Percent of Trips that are Non-Single Vehicle Occupancy Travel 20.1% 21.1% 22.1%
+Congestion Performance Measure Baseline 2020 Target 2022 Target Percent of Trips in Non-Single Occupancy Vehicles 20.1% 21.1% 22.1%

-For Percent of Trips that are Non-Single Vehicle Occupancy Travel, States and MPOs are required to establish two-year and four-year targets and may adjust four-year targets at the Mid-Performance Period Progress Report.
+For Percent of Trips that are made in Non-Single Occupancy Vehicles, States and MPOs are required to establish two-year and four-year targets and may adjust four-year targets at the Mid-Performance Period Progress Report.
 The first performance period begins January 1, 2018 and ends on December 31, 2021 and is for the Calendar Years (CY) of 2018 - 2021.
 For the first federal performance period, a reporting of past progress and adjustments to future 2022 targets, refer to the 2020 Mid-Performance Period Progress Report on page B-57.
 The second performance period begins January 1, 2022 and ends on December 31, 2025 and is for the Calendar Years (CY) of 2022 - 2025.
 Regarding the second performance period, a reporting of 2022 baseline and future (2024 & 2026) targets, refer to the 2022 System Performance Measures Reporting and Scorecards Report on page B-64.